Table of Contents

 - Pitting edema may be demonstrable.

-- A detailed history is essential in understand the risk of DVT in each patient.
-Certain risk factors may make you more suspicious of DVT (e.g. a patient with cancer who has just been on a long-haul flight).
+- To assess the risk of DVT, a detailed history is essential.
+Certain risk factors may make you more suspicious of DVT (e.g. a patient with cancer who has just been on a long flight).

 Wells scoring system